mozg1984/jOrgChart/README.md

 # jOrgChart

 This plugin allows you to draw a tree with the distribution of child nodes in two modes.
-The first mode is a traditional (horizontal) - sibling nodes are placed in a horizontal row, and a second mode (vertical) - All subsequent nodes are arranged in a vertical row.
+The first mode is a traditional (horizontal) - sibling nodes are placed in a horizontal row, and a second mode (vertical) - all subsequent nodes are arranged in a vertical row.

 Based on the work of Wes Nolte (without drag and drops mode) https://github.com/wesnolte/jOrgChart